Dates and Times

 About the company

 Uncanny Theatre is a Leeds-based company and the creative partnership of Total Theatre Award-winner Matt Rogers and comedy practitioner Natalie Bellingham.
 They make comedy theatre that is playfully absurd, visually arresting and gloriously low-tech.
-They’re interested in the anomalies of everyday life and pushing literal logic to its limit; to the delight of their audiences.
-Their work always acknowledges its audience, creating a safe, conversational style where they often become a vital part of the show through various moments of interaction.
+They’re interested in the anomalies of everyday life and pushing literal logic to its limit.
+Their work always acknowledges its audience, creating a safe, conversational style where the audience often becomes a vital part of the show.

-An Associate Company of Live Art Bistro Leeds, Uncanny was founded in 2010 and in that time have completed several national tours of our three full length productions Optimism, Instructions for a Better Life, and You Had To Be There and a regional tour of our latest work Something Terrible Might Happen.
+An Associate Company of Live Art Bistro Leeds, Uncanny was founded in 2010 and have completed several national tours of our three full-length productions Optimism, Instructions for a Better Life, and You Had To Be There and a regional tour of our latest work Something Terrible Might Happen.
 They’ve also created several bespoke, commissioned works for The Yorkshire Sculpture Park, CAST, West Yorkshire Playhouse and Light Night in Leeds.

 Image credit (c) Matthew Kitchen